 This SILVER series is made up of the popular HandySCAN 700 (HS700) and HandySCAN 307 (HS307) handheld 3D scanners, launched in 2014 and 2019 respectively.
 The HandySCAN 700 was best-in-class when Pierre-Antoine reviewed it in 2016.
 So, what’s changed?

-Both scanner versions are quite similar to what we’ve seen before, though Creaform continuously improves their manufacturing processes and re-engineers certain parts over time.
+Both scanner versions are quite similar to what we’ve seen before, though Creaform continuously improves its manufacturing processes and re-engineers certain parts over time.
 We’re told that the HandySCAN 3D lineup has over 5,000 users, certainly sufficient to collect feedback and keep refining the product.

 However, there is one major, game-changing difference: both the HS307 and HS700 have undergone significant price drops of around $10,000 and $25,000.
 Starting at $19,900, the SILVER Series now enables Creaform to span an even larger scope of businesses (and their budgets) taking their first steps into 3D capture technologies.